SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/databank-entries.md

 // all this does is act as a container for the sound's ID, but it is required for the encyclopedia entry.
 FMODAsset leeLogSound = AudioUtils.GetFmodAsset("LeeAudioLog");

-// add the translation:
-LanguageHandler.SetLanguageLine("LeeAudioLog", "Hello?
+// passed into the subtitles and PDA entry description string transcript = "Hello?
 Hello?
 Anyone there?
-Oh... this isn't a radio, it's just an old voice recorder.");
+Oh... this isn't a radio, it's just an old voice recorder.
+Day 32 of being lost at sea.
+Or was it 33...?
+Getting lonely.";

+// add the translation for the subtitles:
+LanguageHandler.SetLanguageLine("LeeAudioLog", transcript);

 // register the encyclopedia entry into the game:
-PDAHandler.AddEncyclopediaEntry("LeeLog", "DownloadedData/PublicDocs", "Lee's Log", "Day 32 of being lost at sea.
-Or was it 33...?", null, popupLee, leeLogSound);
+PDAHandler.AddEncyclopediaEntry("LeeLog", "DownloadedData/PublicDocs", "Lee's Log", transcript, null, popupLee, leeLogSound);
 ```

 ---